fficusbenjamin/DevOpsFlow/README.md

 - Release   [![Releases](https://img.shields.io/github/release/fficusbenjamin/seMethodsCourseworkGroup14/all.svg?style=flat-square)](https://github.com/fficusbenjamin/seMethodsCourseworkGroup14/releases)

+**Build on master is failing because lack of google cloud credits.**

 **32 requirements of 32 have been implemented, which is 100%.**

 | ID  | Name  |  Met |  Image |